toluaj/nestjs-tasktacker/README.md

 ### Step 3: Configure the Database Connection

 If a .env file does not exist in the project's root directory, create one.
-Inside the .env file, add the following property:
+Inside the .env file, add the following properties:

 DATABASE_URL="postgresql://dbuser:dbpassword@localhost:5432/dbname?schema=public"
 Replace the credentials, 'dbuser', 'dbpassword', and 'dbname' with the those of your PostgreSQL database.
 Prisma will use this URL to establish a connection with the database.

+JWT_SECRET=yoursecretkey

 ### Step 4: Start the NestJS Application